 I’ve tried a couple of other solutions, none of which I liked.
 Lilypadz ($19) are silicone cups that fit tight against your skin.
 It makes your nipples look like bugs on a windshield.
 These are washable and reusable and are supposed to last for weeks.
 However, I found them to be itchy and suffocating and they did NOT last very long for me – maybe 10 days or so.
 Meh.
 They are good, however, for special occasions when you need to wear a tight-fitting or tailored shirt or dress.
 Fine.

-You can also buy reusable nursing pads.
-If you don’t mind the hassle of washing them, these will save you money (and landfill space) over the long-run. *I definitely do not recommend these for beginners or anyone whose nipples might be sore or damaged, as they will stick to wounds on your nipples and just make the situation even worse.
-A favorite is the Bamboobies Nursing Pad set (below).
+There are other reusable nursing pads out there, if you don’t mind the hassle of washing them, which will save you money (and landfill space) over the long-run. *I definitely do not recommend these for beginners or anyone whose nipples might be sore or damaged, as they will stick to wounds on your nipples and just make the situation even worse.
+A favorite is the Bamboobies Nursing Pad set (~$22).